Latest news

 Dwindling stocks of Sandeels affect the many seabird species which largely depend on them for food.

-Those with vested interests (or lacking knowledge of the facts) justify this "perfect storm" of disasters on the grounds of jobs in rural areas plus the export value of the produce.
+Those with vested interests, ignorant of the facts (or chossing to ignore them)justify this "perfect storm" of disasters on the grounds of jobs in rural areas plus the export value of the produce.
 And the general public are largely unaware and unconcerned about something which is occurring out of sight below the water surface.

 Anglers are only too aware of the plight of our fisheries.
 They know the waters they fish and have watched the decline of catches over the past 50 years.